KennyPeanuts/sediment_priming/lab_notebook/analysis/Ergosterol_analysis.md

  * 25 Jan 2018 - KF - tested differences in the percent fungal carbon in the leaves
  * 30 Jan 2018 - KF - recalculated the carbon mass, and percent of fungal C to leaf C based on AFDM rather than leaf dry mass - this better matches with the mass loss analysis
  * 20 June 2018 - KF - added analysis on the amount of N mass in the Fungi at the end of the experiment
+ * 21 June 2018 - KF - Calculted the amount of N the leaves should have lost if there was no immobilization (i.e., assuming the CN did not change during decomposition).

 ### Description

 These analyses are to evaluate the Ergosterol Content of the leaves in the sediment priming experiment.
 Details on the experimental set-up and execution can be found: [https://github.com/KennyPeanuts/sediment_priming/blob/master/lab_notebook/lab_notes/Notes_on_set_up.md](https://github.com/KennyPeanuts/sediment_priming/blob/master/lab_notebook/lab_notes/Notes_on_set_up.md) & [https://github.com/KennyPeanuts/sediment_priming/blob/master/lab_notebook/lab_notes/Notes_on_breakdown.md](https://github.com/KennyPeanuts/sediment_priming/blob/master/lab_notebook/lab_notes/Notes_on_breakdown.md)